 In the years preceding our children, I had been drawn to returning to college for my teacher certification.
 I had already earned my bachelor of science in sociology and psychology, but the yearning to work with children hit me hard in my late twenties.
 The whispers in my ears grew louder, and I completed my special education teaching certification a year before our first son was born.

 It’s interesting the way some life decisions resonate through time more than others, and in retrospect we see God’s hand guiding us toward our future with purpose.
-At the time I began pursuing certification, I didn’t know that one day down the line, I would have a special needs child.
-I didn’t know that my youngest son, Daniel, would be born healthy, but would fall ill to a random virus at the age of two and develop profound neurological issues.
+At the time I began pursuing certification, I didn’t know that one day down the line, I would have a special needs child–a forever son.
+I didn’t know my youngest son, Daniel, would be born healthy, but would fall ill to a random virus at the age of two and develop profoundly debilitating neurological issues.

 But it happened.